SimonChristensen/ws18_arduino/4_FSR_Controlled_Servo/README.md

 ![Servo and FSR together](servo+fsr.png)

 # Code
 Try and mash the code from the two previous tutorials together.
+Discuss what parts you need and what you don't need.
+Make sure to avoid duplicates.

 Use [the map() function](https://www.arduino.cc/reference/en/language/functions/math/map/) to map the analogRead() range (0-1024) to the servo's input range (0-180)